krakenjs/krakenjs.github.io/_posts/2016-03-16-announcing-construx-development-middleware.md

 The main `construx` module orchestrates the filters defined by the other `construx-*` modules.
 Since all the technologies (dust, sass, etc) have their own module, we can more easily upgrade invididual filters when new versions of the given technology are released.
 It is also easy to author new filters using the [`construx-star` template repo](https://github.com/krakenjs/construx-star).

-As always, contributions to these repos (and all krakenjs repos) is welcomed and encouraged.
+As always, contribution to these repos (and all krakenjs repos) is welcomed and encouraged.
 Happy Coding!